-In this section, we firstly present the result of an empirical evaluation with the dataset from the mining result of a meningitis data mining.
-Then we discuss about the availability of our method from the following three viewpoints: accuracies of rule evaluation models, learning curves of learning algorithms, and contents of learned rule evaluation models.
-As an evaluation of accuracies of rule evaluation models, we have compared predictive accuracies on the whole dataset and Leave-One-Out.
+In this section, we firstly present the result of an empirical evaluation with the dataset from the result of a meningitis data mining[9].
+Then to confirm the performance of our approach on the other datasets, we evaluated the five algorithms on four rule sets from four kinds of UCI benchmark datasets [10].
+With the experimental results, we discuss about the following three view points: accuracies of rule evaluation models, analyzing learning curves of the learning algorithms, and contents of learned rule evaluation models.

 As for learning curves, we obtained learning curves about accuracies to the whole training dataset to evaluate whether each learning algorithm can perform in early stage of a process of rule evaluations.
-Accuracies from randomly sub-sampled training datasets are averaged with 10 times trials on each percentage of subset.
-As for elements of the rule evaluation models to the whole dataset, we consider the characteristics of each learning algorithm on the attribute space consisted of the objective indices.
+Accuracies from randomly subsampled training datasets are averaged with 10 times trials on each percentage of subset.

+Looking at elements of the rule evaluation models to the whole dataset, we consider the characteristics of each learning algorithm on the attribute space consisted of the objective indices.